 Mowgli is a young man-cub who has grown up in the jungle, having been adopted by a wolf pack after he was abandoned following the death of his human father.
 The tiger Shere Khan, who holds all of the jungle in fear, has a hatred of all humans and states that he wants to kill Mowgli.
 Bagheera the panther takes it upon himself to shepherd Mowgli to the safety of a human village.
 They are separated following an attack by Shere Khan and Mowgli falls into the company of the wily bear Baloo.
 As they continue on, there is the ever-present threat of Shere Khan who determinedly pursues Mowgli.

-Rudyard Kipling (1865-1936) was a British writer who grew up in India at the height of the British Raj.
+Rudyard Kipling (1865-1936) was a English writer who grew up in India at the height of the British Raj.
 Kipling started work as a journalist and began publishing stories in 1886.
 Over his career, he published numerous works, becoming a celebrated poet and novelist.
 By far, the most famous of Kipling’s works are The Jungle Book (1894) and The Second Jungle Book (1895).
 These consist of a series of self-contained stories alternated with poems.
 In large part due to the film adaptations, we always associate The Jungle Book with the adventures of the young man-cub Mowgli, but it should be pointed out that Mowgli only appears in eight of the fifteen Jungle Book stories and that the others consist of unrelated adventures and animal characters.
 Kipling was extremely popular during his day, receiving the Nobel Prize for Literature, while he was even lies buried next to Charles Darwin’s grave.
 Although giving inspiration to a great many other writers, he has become less popular during the latter half of the 20th Century where his work is seen as holding an unapologetic defence of British imperialism.